d-krupke/cpsat-primer/README.md

 - **Backward Compatibility**: Default values in data classes enable seamless integration of older configurations with new software versions, accommodating new parameters without disrupting existing setups.

-One challenge I often face is designing data classes to be as generic as possible so that they can be used with multiple solvers and remain compatible throughout various stages of the optimization process.
-For instance, a graph might be represented as an edge list, an adjacency matrix, or an adjacency list, each with its own pros and cons, complicating the decision of which format is optimal for all stages.
-However, converting between different data class formats is typically straightforward, often requiring only a few lines of code and having a negligible impact compared to the optimization process itself.
+- **Type Hinting**: Type annotations in data classes provide a clear specification of the expected data types, enhancing code readability and enabling static type checkers to catch potential errors early.

+> [!TIP]
+>
+> One challenge I often face is designing data classes to be as generic as
+> possible so that they can be used with multiple solvers and remain compatible
+> throughout various stages of the optimization process.
+For instance, a graph
+> might be represented as an edge list, an adjacency matrix, or an adjacency
+> list, each with its own pros and cons, complicating the decision of which
+> format is optimal for all stages.
+However, converting between different data
+> class formats is typically straightforward, often requiring only a few lines
+> of code and having a negligible impact compared to the optimization process
-Therefore, I recommend focusing on functionality with your current solver without overcomplicating this aspect.
-There is little harm in having to call a few convert functions because you created separate specialized data classes.
+> itself.
+Therefore, I recommend focusing on functionality with your current
+> solver without overcomplicating this aspect.
+There is little harm in having to
+> call a few convert functions because you created separate specialized data
+> classes.

 ### Solver Class